 A native of Oceanside, Long Island, Mark Sendroff graduated from Syracuse University and Temple University School of law and immediately started his law career at the firm of Bomser & Oppenheim in 1975, thereafter moving to the firm of Gottlieb, Schiff, Ticktin & Sternklar in 1979 and eventually becoming a partner of that firm until its dissolution in 1995, at which time he founded Sendroff & Associates, P.C.
 In January, 2007, he and entertainment lawyer Jason Baruch formed the current firm of Sendroff & Baruch, LLP.

 Mr. Sendroff presently represents many of the talented artists whose work can be seen prominently in the areas of theatre, film, television and music.
 For the theatre, he represents the writers, directors and/or choreographers of such original New York productions as Some Like It Hot, Mr. Saturday Night, Aladdin, The Book of Mormon, Kinky Boots, Pretty Woman, Charlie and the Chocolate Factory, Trevor, On Your Feet, Honeymoon in Vegas, Plaza Suite (Revival), Beautiful: The Carole King Musical, Cinderella, Motown, Hairspray, Newsies, The Bridges of Madison County, Aladdin, Spamilton, Ann, Catch Me If You Can, In The Heights, Rock of Ages, Shrek, Disaster, The Addams Family, 13, Spamalot, The Drowsy Chaperone, Grey Gardens, 9 to 5, Dirty Rotten Scoundrels, Bea Arthur: Just Between Friends, Legally Blonde, Parade, Bring in ‘Da Noise/Bring In ‘Da Funk, Side Show, Little Women, Elf, Golden Rainbow, Forever Plaid, Forbidden Broadway, The Last Five Years, The Full Monty, Andrew Lippa‘s The Wild Party, Newsical, Spamilton, Trevor, Ann and Full Gallop.
-He also represents the stars of such original Broadway productions as The Father, Ann, Grey Gardens, Frost/Nixon, Tale of the Allergist’s Wife, They’re Playing Our Song, City of Angels, Merrily We Roll Along, Hollywood Arms, Barnum, Laughter on the 23rd Floor, Steel Pier, The Life and the Broadway revivals of Guys and Dolls, Bells Are Ringing, Pippin, Fiddler on the Roof, Grease, 42nd Street, Follies and Candide.
+He also represents the stars of such original Broadway productions as The Inheritance, The Father, Ann, Grey Gardens, Frost/Nixon, Tale of the Allergist’s Wife, They’re Playing Our Song, City of Angels, Merrily We Roll Along, Hollywood Arms, Barnum, Laughter on the 23rd Floor, Steel Pier, The Life and the Broadway revivals of Guys and Dolls, Bells Are Ringing, Pippin, Fiddler on the Roof, Grease, 42nd Street, Follies and Candide.